Working with Beams and Posts

 A beam provides intermediate sup port for floor joists.
 Like posts, beams can't easily be removed or re located.
 Luckily, however, they don't obstruct floor plans as much as posts do.
 Remember, though, that building codes call for at least 84 inches of headroom beneath a beam.

 In newer homes, steel or glue-laminated wood typically is used for beams that span more than 8 feet.
 A solid-wood beam is sufficient for smaller spans.
-Flitch beams, made up of a sandwich of wood & metal, combine the strength of steel with the look & lighter weight of wood.
+Flitch beams, made up of a sandwich of wood and metal, combine the strength of steel with the look and lighter weight of wood.

 Beam Connections.
-The connection between a post & a beam must be rigid.
-Depending on the type of post & the type of column, there are several ways to achieve a rigid connection.
+The connection between a post and a beam must be rigid.
+Depending on the type of post and the type of column, there are several ways to achieve a rigid connection.
 A metal saddle is sometimes installed around the beam.
 This type of saddle has flanges that are nailed to wooden posts.
-Another type of saddle goes around the beam & is welded to a metal post.
+Another type of saddle goes around the beam and is welded to a metal post.
 Two beams that meet over a single post must be connected to one another as well as to the post.
 This is usually done with a metal strap.

 If drywall or paneling is to be applied to the beam, these connections may get in the way.
 However, never remove a connection without replacing it with something of equal strength.

 The task of concealing a wood beam, like the task of concealing a post, is not difficult.
 A steel beam, on the other hand, is not easy to conceal.
 (It is never easy to drill into a steel beam.)
 To get around this problem, paneling or drywall is secured to a wood framework that's nailed to the underside of the ceiling joists.